 The film is a visual essay about an impossible journey, not completed or made through someone else.
 The project examines to what extent the story of Miczika, the Evenian guide and Maria Antonina Czaplicka – the Polish anthropologist, is a universal story about power relations influencing how we view the world.
 In my visual essay, Maria puts on a paper mask of "modernity" to protect her in contact with another culture.
 It was modernity, represented by Czaplicka in those territories, that brought violence - including educational violence - in the peoples of Siberia.
 The great project of modernism took away their agency and administrative power, and forbade them to cultivate shamanism.
 (Anna Baumgart) Go here to read more

-Born in 1966 in Wrocław, Poland, Baumgart is an artist who represents a feminist perspective focused on personal problems and obsessions.
-She works in video, installation, performance and sculpture.
+Born in 1966 in Wrocław, Poland, Anna Baumgart is a multimedia artist who represents a feminist perspective focused on personal, often hidden, problems and obsessions, also delving into the subject of the “Other”.
+She works in video, installation, performance, sculpture, and artistic tattoo.